Test in a live environment

 Display the text content after selecting a PDF file

 By following these steps, you can create a simple PDF viewer application that allows users to view PDF content.
-With the IronPDF library, you can also add more advanced features such as text searching, annotation, and printing as well as encrypting PDFs and interacting with PDF forms.
+With the IronPDF library, you can also add more advanced features such as text searching, adding annotations to PDFs, and printing PDF documents as well as PDF encryption and decryption and editing PDF forms.

 Remember that this is just a simple example of what you can do with IronPDF.
 You can experiment with different controls, properties, and events to create your custom PDF viewer application that meets your specific needs.